flying0dancing/testudo/readme.md

 usage
 ===
 testudo can generates metadata files from many databases(Sql Server, Oracle, Access Database), and then compress necessary files into package(*.zip and *.lrm).
+It can use on Linux and Windows Oses.
 ------
 	java -jar testudo.jar -Dconf="d:\abc\foo\testudo.json" -Dprefix=fed -Did=bbb -Dproc=2 -Drelease -DrunOnJenkins